Think You Can’t Afford Adoption? Here are 10 Surprising Ways to Pay for It

 2. Check With Your Employee Benefits Programs

 Few employers advertise adoption benefits.
-Still, don’t hesitate to dig a little deeper to see what might be available.
+Don’t hesitate to dig a little deeper to see what might be available.

 Some companies offer financial reimbursements for adoption fees and even paid leave on top of your vacation package to help cover travel time and/or parental leave.